 - Increase the use of educational technology in schools.

 Center activities are based on the needs of classroom instructors.
-The Center at Appalachian offers special workshops, summer institutes, graduate courses and other instructional programs aimed at helping update and recertify teachers.
+The Center at App State offers special workshops, summer institutes, graduate courses and other instructional programs aimed at helping update and recertify teachers.
 Northwest North Carolina is naturally our primary service area, but teachers from all parts of the state and beyond are welcome to participate in Center programs.
 A number of programs are offered in the summer.